Cinque Torri: Summer and winter activities

-During summer it is possible to make excursions in the woods and on paths, among which are the Alta Via 1 of the Dolomites, the "Muraglia di Giau" (along the border between comuni of Cortina and San Vito di Cadore, with itineraries toward Nuvolau e il Passo Giau, and the historical path in the trenches of the World War I.
+During summer it is possible to make excursions in the woods and on paths, among which are the Alta Via 1 of the Dolomites, the "Muraglia di Giau" (along the border between comuni of Cortina and San Vito di Cadore, with itineraries toward Nuvolau and Passo Giau, and the historical path in the trenches of the World War I – "Sentiero delle Trincee".

 The towers also provide good and popular rock climbing with various routes at a range of grades up all of the towers.